Mogurnda adspersa: Conservation status

 As of 2018, M. adspersa was classified as threatened (regionally extinct) in Victoria, endangered in New South Wales, and critically endangered in South Australia.
 It is not considered threatened in Queensland.
-The fish's conservation status has not been evaluated by the IUCN.
+It is listed as a species of least concern on the International Union for the Conservation of Nature's Red List on the basis of its widespread distribution throughout the country, though the declining Murray–Darling Basin population is noted as a major conservation concern.

 Though common in southeastern Australia, its numbers sharply declined in the 1980s, due to the introduction of predatory fish, lack of food, and changing water levels, which interfered with the fish's breeding.

 The fish was feared extinct in the Murray–Darling Basin for many years, and in the state of South Australia for over 30 years, before being rediscovered at the wetland in the lower reaches of the Murray River in 2002.
 The population plunged during the 2009–2010 drought, again threatening local extinction, but its continued existence in the area was ensured by a captive breeding program at Urrbrae Agricultural High School, Alberton Primary School and Nature Glenelg Trust's Berri site.
 500 fish were able to be returned to the wetlands by October 2015.

 In an effort to increase the fish's abundance, the New South Wales Department of Primary Industries instituted a captive-breeding program, in hopes of eventually releasing the more "genetically variable" fish into the wild, where they can reproduce with the remaining wild populations and recover from their previous population decline by "recover[ing] genetic variation".

 The fish was declared to be locally extinct in Victoria in 1998.
 In 2018, two of the fish were found in wetlands in Victoria, and researchers started looking for more.
 In March 2021 it was reported that 66 more were found, living in a colony in a thickly reeded area.
 Some of the fish were being taken to breeders to help increase the population in the Kerang lakes area and the Murray.